kdeguchi/compiz-reloaded-ports/README.md

 `OVERLAYS+=/your/download/directory/compiz-related-ports`

-If you use poudriere, you need to add to /etc/make.conf
+If you use poudriere, you may need to add to `/etc/make.conf` as follows:

     .ifndef POUDRIERE_BUILD_TYPE
     OVERLAYS+=/your/download/directory/compiz-related-ports